MysticalSquirrel/Tabletop-RPG-Content/README.md

 - Fixed the markdown of the whole project so everything appears nicely.
 - Added a Testing Status at the top of README.md file so it also appears properly on the pages website.
 - Added some markdown into the Spellweaver to highlight the more important parts in the spell definitions as to make it easier to read through.
+- Added the missing information as well as removed unnecessary files from the project.

 ## **Index**: